home-assistant/home-assistant.io/source/_integrations/image_processing.markdown

 <div class='note'>

-If you are running Home Assistant over SSL or from within a container, you will have to setup a base URL (`base_url`) inside the [http component](/integrations/http/).
+If you are running Home Assistant over SSL or from within a container, you will have to setup a base URL (`base_url`) inside the [HTTP component](/integrations/http/).

 </div>